Rashida Tlaib accused of anti-Semitic slur, days after profane anti-Trump tirade

 "The shutdown is not the reason Senate Democrats don’t want to move to Middle East Security Bill," Rubio wrote, noting that "a huge argument" had broken out last week over the issue.

+Hours later, Tlaib responded on Twitter: "Sen. Rubio, it's clear my earlier tweet was critical of U.S. Senators like yourself, who are seeking to strip Americans of their Constitutional right to free speech," she wrote.
+"The American people need Trump and Republican Senators to focus on ending the shutdown instead of inventing controversy to distract from your inaction."

-There are visible signs that Tlaib's approach may be becoming more mainstream among the Democratic Party's progressive wing.
+Nevertheless, there are visible signs that Tlaib's approach may be becoming more mainstream among the Democratic Party's progressive wing.
 The other Muslim woman to make history by winning her election with Tlaib last year, Minnesota Democratic Rep. Illhan Omar, tweeted in 2012 that "Israel has hypnotized the world."
 Omar added: "May Allah awaken the peoople and help them see the evil doings of Israel."

 Other commentators similarly sounded the alarm about Tlaib's comments, and noted that the media reaction was conspicuously minimal.
 (Trump, late last year, was lambasted repeatedly in the media for allegedly issuing anti-Semitic "dog whistles" because of his criticisms of liberal billionaire George Soros.)